 Method for Generation of Centroid File and Bill of Material from Altium

-Altium tool is very handy in the generation of Bill of Material (BOM) and Component Placement List (CPL) which is also referred as Centroid file.
+Altium tool is very handy in the generation of Bill of Material (BOM) and Electronic Component Placement List (CPL) which is also referred as Centroid file.
 The following is the way to go.

 All you need to know about Bill of Material